MinecraftTAS/LoTAS/README.md

 # FAQ
 ## How do I start?
-- Most functionality is in the in-game pause menu via buttons.
+- Most of LoTAS is accessible via the in-game pause menu.
 - The main menu has a "configuration" button
-- Pressing F6 opens an in game HUD, where you can enable information or an in-game timer.
+- Pressing F6 opens an in game HUD, where you can display various information onscreen.

 ## Can I disable the potion in the hotbar?
 No, we do not provide that feature.
 We want to prevent cheating with our mod and this is our compromise for making it not too annoying.
 Please live with it and support our fight against cheaters.